UW-GAC/primed-pgs-catalog/README.md

 psam | Array of psam files
 target_build | `"GRCh38"` (default) or `"GRCh37"`
 vcf | Array of VCF files.
 If provided, will be converted to pgen/pvar/psam.
-If not provided, use pgen/pvar/psam inputs instead. pcs | optional file with PCs to adjust for ancestry import_tables | A boolean indicating whether tables should be imported to a workspace after validation. overwrite | A boolean indicating whether existing rows in the data tables should be overwritten.
+If not provided, use pgen/pvar/psam inputs instead. pcs | optional file with PCs to adjust for ancestry. import_tables | A boolean indicating whether tables should be imported to a workspace after validation. overwrite | A boolean indicating whether existing rows in the data tables should be overwritten.